jflets/Habitize/README.md

 ## Demo

-Please click [here](https://habitize-0cb9a976b845.herokuapp.com/) to view the live site.
+Please click [here](https://habitize-0cb9a976b845.herokuapp.com/) to view the live site. (please make sure to open this link in a separate tab)

+If for any reason the above link does not work please copy and paste the following: (https://habitize-0cb9a976b845.herokuapp.com/)

 ## Table Of Contents